Engineering Streets for Safety

 An image from the left turn safety education program that reads: "SAFETY - IT'S YOUR TURN" in black, white, and orange graphics with a car making a left turn at 90 degrees.

-Left Turn Traffic Calming
+Left Turn Safety

 In 2019, 40% of traffic deaths in San Francisco were caused when drivers made left turns and didn’t see the person in the crosswalk, until it was too late.